How to Help a Mom Who Has Experienced Loss - Baby Chick

 • Acceptance

-Other experts see grief as work that an individual has to go through to move on.3 Still, other experts believe that grief is more like a cycle in which a grieving person experiences different phases multiple times in a cyclical pattern.
+Other experts view grief as a process that an individual must undergo to move forward.3 Still, other experts believe that grief is more like a cycle in which a grieving person experiences different phases multiple times in a cyclical pattern.
 Or they think grief is more like a curve, where the grieving person moves from high morale and energy to low morale and hopelessness and back again.

 Ways You Can Help a Mom Who is Experiencing Loss